whitneyburton/portfolios/students/1511/heidi-hoopes/20160616-heidi-hoopes-m4.md

 I am excited to have the time, space, and choice to dig down deep on more advanced issues, particularly back-end work.
 I'd like to improve my database and devop skills.
 But I am also looking forward to improving my knowledge of the second computer language that I know (well).
 JavaScript gets both a bad rap but also a lot of attention and it seems mastery of it will open a different type of job.
 I'm also excited to have a microposse, to continue driving my posse with Cheljoh, and to have fun with being the "seniors" and setting a culture, pace, and expectations.

+I received 988/1138 points for the module.

 ### End of Module Assessment

-Was not obligated to take it though I did work on it
+Had enough points that I was not obligated to take it though I did work on it

-988/1138 Points

 ### Work